 Tanya Steel is a global leader in the food, health and wellness worlds.
 Most recently she initiated Canada's Kid Food Nation, Scotland’s Junior Chef Cook-Off, as well as the Healthy Lunchtime Challenge & Kids’ “State Dinner” with First Lady Michelle Obama, an annual event at the White House from 2012 to 2016.
 She’s also the Award Director for the Julia Child Award and is a best-selling cookbook author.
-Her third book, Food Fight: A Mouthwatering History of Who Ate What And Why Through the Ages, will be published by National Geographic Kids in 2018.
+Her third book, Food Fight: A Mouthwatering History of Who Ate What And Why Through the Ages, was published by National Geographic Kids in the fall of 2018.
 As CEO of Tanya Wenman Steel LLC & Cooking Up Big Dreams LLC, she consults on multi-platform media initiatives that focus on culinary and wellness platforms.

 Prior to this, she was the Editorial Director of Clean Plates, and for eight years was Editor-in-Chief/Editorial Director of Epicurious, which she, with many talented colleagues, turned into the most award-winning digital lifestyle food brand on the web; after stepping down she served as Special Project Contributor.
 Under her tenure, Epicurious won 3 ASMEs, including one for General Excellence, 2 James Beards, 11 Webbys, 1 New York Emmy, and dozens more award.
 She also helmed the creation and development of the most award-winning food app.